Homeowners £326,000 richer than renters over 30 years, report finds

 He added that future generations expect to receive an inheritance in the form of property or money but many do not expect to receive this until their mid-40s to 60s, significantly later than the typical first-time buyer age.

-The report calls for the Government to follow up on its pledge to “help Generation Rent become Generation Buy” with plans to address the fact that 54% of people who are not yet homeowners feel this goal is “unrealistic”.
+The report calls for the government to follow up on its pledge to “help generation rent become generation buy” with plans to address the fact that 54 per cent of people who are not yet homeowners feel this goal is “unrealistic”.

 Jim Boyd, chief executive of the Equity Release Council, said: “Hopes that younger generations will enjoy greater opportunities over longer lives in good health compared to their parents must be balanced by significantly more complicated financial decisions they face, driven by the realities of elevated property prices and the decline of generous pension schemes.